thalient-ai/Security-Engineering/README.md

 ## Questions and Feedback

-Please submit issues for any technical questions/concerns or contact brandyn@thalient.ai directly for general inquiries.
+Please submit issues for any technical questions/concerns, leave comments in Airtable, or contact brandyn@thalient.ai directly for general inquiries.